 List of declared subcontractors (formerly the ‘subcontracting register’)

-The list of declared subcontractors provides information about subcontractors that hold contracts worth at least £100,000 in aggregate with one or more lead providers (a college, training organisation or employer that has a direct contractual relationship with the ESFA).
+The list of declared subcontractors provides information about subcontractors that hold contracts worth at least £100,000 in aggregate with one or more ESFA-funded providers of adult education and training services, including apprenticeships and traineeships.

-Subcontractors are shown with their lead provider/s and the individual values of their contracts.
-Some subcontractors are ‘lead providers’ in their own right.
-We have used data taken from subcontractor declaration forms that ‘lead providers’ submit each academic year.
+Subcontractors are shown with their lead or main provider/s and the individual values of their contracts.
+Some subcontractors are ‘lead or main providers’ in their own right.
+We have used data taken from subcontractor declarations that lead or main providers submit each funding year.